w3c/webrtc-rtptransport/explainer.md

 ## Problem and Motivation

-Today realtime communications and streaming technologies are converging within ultra low latency use cases such as augmented reality/virtual reality, game streaming or live streaming with fanout.
+Real-time communications and streaming technologies are converging within ultra low latency use cases such as augmented reality/virtual reality, game streaming or live streaming with fanout.
 These use cases may involve peer-to-peer interactions traversing Network Address Translators (NATs)